 Projects and Programs

-Educational programs at the UCAR Center for Science Education align with our mission to develop educational experiences that connect NCAR|UCAR science to diverse learners, creating pathways towards a scientifically literate society.
+Educational programs at the UCAR Center for Science Education align with our mission to develop educational experiences that connect NSF NCAR and UCAR science to a broad community of learners, creating pathways towards a scientifically literate society.
 We accomplish our mission by:

 • Developing high-quality learning materials for learners of all ages that are shared on the UCAR SciEd website,